jonasp-dev/Zucchini/README.md

 ## Reply is in caller's message queue
 iex> Process.info(self(), :messages)

-#using erlang observer we can take a look at our supervision tree
+# Using erlang observer we can take a look at our supervision tree
 iex> :observer.start
 ```